glidodroid/android-dev-samples/README.md

 # Android Basic development

- Implementation of dagger 2 with MVP patter.
+ Implementation of dagger 2 with MVP pattern.